nextcloud/news/README.md

 Since most people don't understand mixed content and don't have two domains and a standalone server for the image proxy, it is very likely they will choose to host it under the same domain.

+Because we care about our users' security and don't want to hide security warnings, we won't fix (aka silence) this issue.

 The only fix for this issue is that feed providers serve their content over HTTPS.